 Normally I’ll add cheese and maybe a little raw onion for flavor, and extra slice of jalapeno if I need more spice.
 At the very minimum cheese.
 Cheese goes good in everything.

-Also save some chili for leftovers, becuase they’re going to make a great topping for carne asada fries!
+Also save some spicy chili for leftovers, becuase they’re going to make a great topping for carne asada fries!

 Here’s the equipment I used and recommend for making this spicy crock pot chili recipe!